visuttaja/Twamp7/README.md

 # Twamp7
 One click install WAMP-stack.UTF Paths.
-Should be serving in less than 5minutes.
+Should be serving in less than 3 minutes.
 PHP7 is Very Fast.Standalone lightweight.
 Windows, Apache, MySQL, PHP7, Xdebug.
 Created for for educational and rapid development purposes.
 What you need: